 If you’re a bit of a high-maintenance traveler like myself and can’t travel without your hairdryer, curling iron and straightener, then make sure to invest in few dual-voltage appliances before you leave.
 Many voltage adapters are not compatible with hair tools, and, if you’d rather not have a half-melted straightener on your hands or be the one responsible for a power outage, it’s smarter to invest in dual-voltage alternatives.
 The Conair Vagabond Hairdryer is compact, dual-voltage and inexpensive at only $13 on Amazon.
 You can also use it in the U.S. when you move home, just flick the voltage switch!

 Before I left for the semester, I invested in a new carry-on bag that was half-rolling suitcase and half-backpack.
 The best part about my new carry-on was that I could roll it around town or in the airport when it was too heavy (all the time), but I could throw it on my back before I got on the plane.
 I learned quickly that nobody questions the weight/size of a carry-on if it’s on your back.
 This feature saved me a lot of money in luggage fees because, let’s be honest, my bag was ALWAYS overweight.
-You can find it on Amazon for 59.95.
+Although the exact bag I used is currently unavailable, you can find this similar model on Amazon.

 If you don’t plan on checking a bag every time you travel to another country, it’s smart to stock up on a bunch of these reusable, travel-size bottles.
-Amazon sells leak-proof packs of them for $12.99, you can find them here.
+Amazon sells leak-proof packs of them for $15.

 Think of hostel showers like dorm showers and never EVER get in one without wearing flip flops.
 You never know what’s growing in there and you don’t want to be the one to find out.
 Flip flops also come in handy when you’re traveling to beachy destinations!